Gandi/hubot-es-logger/README.md

 ToDo
 --------
 - test coverage
+- improve error management for web part in case there is no index
 - add search features on web interface
 - add time navigation on web interface
 - test with slack adapter